theupdateframework/pep-on-pypi-with-tuf/README.rst

-changes over time; secondly, package managers such as pip may wish to perform signature verification in Python, without resorting to a compiled C library, in order to be able to run on as many systems as Python supports; finally, TUF recommends diversity of keys for certain applications, and we will soon discuss these exceptions.
+changes over time; secondly, package managers such as pip may wish to perform signature verification in Python, without resorting to a compiled C library, in order to be able to run on as many systems as Python supports; finally, TUF recommends diversity of keys for certain applications.

 Number Of Keys Recommended
 --------------------------

 The *timestamp*, *snapshot*, and *bins* roles will need to support continuous delivery.
-Even though their respective keys will then need to be online, we will require that the keys be independent of each other.
-This allows for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys.
+Even though their respective keys will then need to be online, this PEP requires that the keys be independent of each other.
+Different keys for online roles allows for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys.
 Therefore, each of the *timestamp*, *snapshot*, and *bins* roles MUST require (1, 1) keys.

 The *bins* role MAY delegate targets in an automated manner to a number of roles called "bins", as we discussed in the previous section.
 Each of the